protocol/web3-dev-team/proposals/Reliable Mutability Primitive.md

 -->
 - People and teams are storing IPNS keys in [DNSLink][] records as opposed to CIDs, because that provides a more effective and simpler way to publish updates.
 - We see people storing IPNS addresses in ENS to save on blockchain transactions costs.
-- We see new projects leveraging IPNS (when human readable name is not a concern) instead of working around it wit [DNSLink][].
+- We see new projects leveraging IPNS (when human readable name is not a concern) instead of working around it with [DNSLink][].
+- We see more requests for  `/ipns/{libp2p-key}` paths on our public gateway (dweb.link &  ipfs.io).

 ##### Counterpoints &amp; pre-mortem